131 - Deborah Black on al-Fārābī's Epistemology

 Sorry again to return to much earlier episodes.
 I am looking for any other philosophers who may have made similar claims to those discussed in this episode by Farabi.
 As I understood this part of the discussion, Prof. Black maintained that Farabi asserted that though the Prophet may get knowledge at once, and "without doing all the work", that it still had to align with what knowledge could be obtained through the methods and requirements discussed.
 Were other philosophers holding that or discussing it?

-In reply to by Dave Lavery
+In reply to Other philosophers adopt the idea that prophet must align with r by Dave Lavery

 Prophecy